 When asked what advice she has for students, Alejandra replied, “College is a challenge, but it’s a challenge you can overcome.
 You might feel stressed and overwhelmed at times, but it’s important to remember your ultimate goals.
 Ask yourself every day ‘How bad do I want to succeed?’ and you’ll continue to pursue your dreams.”

 John Griffin III Program Assistant Student Activities Center East Campus Student Center Room 3 (209) 575-7992 email@example.com

-John oversees all the day to day activities in the Student Activities Center on the MJC East Campus.
-Those activities include overseeing students workers, ID Card production, the ASMJC Student Benefit Program, and assisting with ASMJC activities and events.
+John oversees all the day-to-day activities in the Student Activities Center on the MJC East Campus.
+Those activities include overseeing student workers, ID Card production, the ASMJC Student Benefit Program, and assisting with ASMJC activities and events.
 John has a passion for giving and helping.
 John is always willing to go above and beyond to help students.
 He is often seen walking a student through a process, or even escorting them to their destination.